 Observation 1: The current LTE CA requirements define specific test points based on equations or specific frequency for refsense for harmonic or IMD case.

 Theoretically, by utilizing simple equations, both network and UE can have a judgement of whether there will be IMD issue for a particular resource allocation regardless the granularity.
 However, both the network and UE may have difficulty in timely exchanging dynamic scheduling information for DC between NR and LTE.
 For example, the NR and LTE may be implemented in different Base stations for the network, and UE may use different Baseband chips for NR and LTE particularly in early stage.
-So a granularity larger than a UE actually scheduled is still somehow needed.
-A list of options were already listed in the approved WF.
+So a granularity larger than a UE actually scheduled, namely transmission bandwidth, is still somehow needed.
+A list of options, such as Alt1 and Alt2, were already listed in the approved WF.

+In other words, when a UE report its capability of 1Tx support, the scheduling information such as transmission bandwidth is still not settled, thus it is not feasible to do capability reporting based on the IMD location of actual transmission bandwidth (Alt.3).

-Observation 2: An appropriate granularity is still needed to align the behavior between network and UE, although equation had been introduced.
+Observation 2: There is a feasibility problem to do capability reporting based on the IMD locations of actual transmission bandwidth (Alt.3) since scheduling is not settled when the reporting is done.
+An appropriate granularity larger than transmission bandwidth is still needed to align the behavior between network and UE, although equation had been introduced.

 In last meeting’s WF, the following options were already provided: